Australian Government Architecture

 This design can be useful in achieving the intent of the following standard(s).

-Business Process and Workflow solutions can consolidate one or more business processes and utilise workflow management or allow for the consistent definition and application of rulesets to facilitate user-centric transactions from beginning to end.
-They support commonly used functionality needed by…
+Business process and workflow solutions consolidate one or more business processes, use workflow management or allow the consistent definition and application of rules to make transactions user-centric from beginning to end.
+They support commonly used functionality needed by government to manage…

 Was this information helpful?